Inherited an IRA? Avoid These Expensive Mistakes

 When it comes to handling inherited IRA requirements, financial advisers say spreading withdrawals out over several years is the best way to lower the tax implications.

 Once you have the inherited IRA, don't let loyalty keep you from making changes to the holdings within the account.
-They may have worked for your benefactor, but they may not be the best investment for your goals.
+The holdings may have worked for your benefactor, but they may not be the best investments for your goals.

 “If those investments you inherited don’t align with your risk and your objectives for saving and growing assets, don’t be afraid to reallocate them,” Ganglani says.
 “Don’t think this is dad’s IRA.”